elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 # In John 16:33 Jesus says:
 > I have told you all this so that you may have *peace* in me.
 Here on earth you *will* have many trials and sorrows. **But take heart, because I have overcome the world.**”

-It's okay to be selfish this year.
-Make sure that you continue to improve yourself.
+So be selfish this year.
+Make sure that you continue to change and grow personally.
+Grow so that you can become a blessing, not just so that you can aquire things for yourself.
+If your motivation for change and growth comes from outside you, you will be more motivated to grow.
+You'll always work harder if you are doing it for someone else.
 If you continue growing, you will find yourself being very helpful to others.

 [tsp]: http://www.amazon.com/Thou-Shall-Prosper-Commandments-Making/dp/0470485884/ref=sr_1_1?ie=UTF8&qid=1389213209&sr=8-1&keywords=thou+shall+prosper